 - Velkhana: The aforementioned Elder Dragon, Velkhana uses ice attacks.
 But expect more from Velkhana, as Capcom has hinted at a surprise or two.
 Elder Dragons typically have dynamic movesets, so Velkhana figures to be a mighty foe worthy of the leading baddie role in Iceborne.

-- Banbaro: Featured in the beta, Banbaro is brand new brute wyvern who looks like a giant moose.
+- Banbaro: Featured in the beta, Banbaro is a brand-new brute wyvern who looks like a giant moose.
 His horns can create snow boulders when he charges towards you.
 If you’re hit by a snow boulder, you’ll become afflicted with Iceblight.
 He can also pick up trees, increasing the range of his charge attack.

 - Tigrex: Originally featured in Monster Hunter Freedom 2, Tigrex is technically a flying wyvern but he stays on the ground.
 Also featured in the beta, Tigrex is extremely nimble, making him a tough foe to dodge.